Para wirra walking trail large

 Fancy a bushwalk this autumn?
 Here’s everything you need to know before taking that first step.

-But, if you’re new to bushwalking there are a few things to think of before you set off to help you remain safe.
+If you’re new to bushwalking, there are a few things to think about before you set off to help you stay safe and get the most out of your walk.

 Choose your group